 The founders of Finless Foods also indicated that it was not a priority for them to compete with other cell-based industries due to their "ideological alignment."
 Yet the enormous potential of the cellular mariculture market is attracting the more established industries working in cellular agriculture.
 Plant-based "seafood" industries, such as New Wave Foods, Ocean Hugger Foods, Good Catch Foods and Sophie's Kitchen appeal to the rising vegan market and by virtue of not using fish stem cells to develop their products80.
 Likewise, some companies in the cell-based meat industry, such as Impossible Foods, are looking to capitalise on their acquired infrastructure and knowledge to expand into the seafood industry.
 The absence of plant-based or cell-based seafood products on the market makes it difficult to forecast projections of consumer demand for these products with a high degree of confidence.
-Even so, cell-based meat lobbies, in coordination with meat and dairy industries, have begun to partner with cell-based seafood to compete against the rise of plant-based proteins.81 The Alliance for Meat, Poultry, and Seafood Innovation (AMPS) for instance seeks to prevent plant-based industries from using animal related terms, such as "meat" or "seafood", to depict their products.
+Even so, cell-based meat lobbies, in coordination with meat and dairy industries, have begun to partner with cell-based seafood Innovation (AMPS) for instance seeks to prevent plant-based industries from using animal related terms, such as "meat" or "seafood", to depict their products.
 This issue of labelling, which constitutes on the main legal issues currently facing the industry, is covered below.